Skip to content ↓

 Area Challenge Mitigating action

-Teaching Ensuring enough time is given over to allow for staff professional development Use of INSET days and additional cover being provided
+Teaching Ensuring enough time is given over to allow for staff professional development Use of INSET days and additional cover is provided

 Targeted support Ensuring enough time for mathematics and literacy intervention Provide an allocated and monitored English and Mathematics intervention daily.